Toxic waste: Classifying toxic materials

 Toxic materials are poisonous byproducts as a result of industries such as manufacturing, farming, construction, automotive, laboratories, and hospitals which may contain heavy metals, radiation, dangerous pathogens, or other toxins.
-Toxic waste has become more abundant since the industrial revolution, causing serious global issues.
+Toxic waste has become more abundant since the Industrial Revolution, causing serious global issues.
 Disposing of such waste has become even more critical with the addition of numerous technological advances containing toxic chemical components.
-Products such as cellular telephones, computers, televisions, and solar panels contain toxic chemicals that can harm the environment if not disposed of properly to prevent the pollution of the air and contamination of soils and water.
+Products such as cellular telephones, computers, televisions, and solar panels contain toxic chemicals that can harm the environment if not disposed of properly to prevent air pollution and the contamination of soils and water.
 A material is considered toxic when it causes death or harm by being inhaled, swallowed, or absorbed through the skin.

 The waste can contain chemicals, heavy metals, radiation, dangerous pathogens, or other toxins.
 Even households generate hazardous waste from items such as batteries, used computer equipment, and leftover paints or pesticides.
 Toxic material can be either human-made and others are naturally occurring in the environment.
 Not all hazardous substances are considered toxic.

 The United Nations Environment Programme (UNEP) has identified 11 key substances that pose a risk to human health: